High School Juniors

 Narrowing Down Your Options: A Guide for High School Junior Athletes

 Junior year is a pivotal time for high school athletes aiming to play sports at the collegiate level.
 This is the stage to focus your college search, begin contacting coaches, and plan visits to your top schools.
 By taking proactive steps now, you can position yourself for success in the recruitment process.
-Here’s a guide to help you navigate this crucial year:
+Here’s a guide to help you navigate this crucial year.
+Most coaches will want to hear from potential recruits by mid year of your junior year.
+So this is the time to act.

 1. Finalize Your List of Top Schools